webrtc-security/webrtc-security.github.io/index.md

 ### TURN: Traversal Using Relays around NAT

 In the eventuality that establishing a P2P communication fails, a fallback option can be provided via a TURN server.
-By relaying traffic between peers the WebRTC communication can be ensured, but can suffer degregations in media quality and latency.
+By relaying traffic between peers the WebRTC communication can be ensured, but can suffer degradations in media quality and latency.

 TURN servers can ensure high success in setting up calls, regardless of the end-user's environments.
 As the data is sent through an intermediary server, server bandwidth is also consumed.
-If many calls are simulataneously routed through the server, the bandwidth was also become considerable in size.
+If many calls are simultaneously routed through the server, the bandwidth was also become considerable in size.

 The server itself is typically not freely accessible, and has to be specifically provided (or rented) by the application provider.